csgillespie/efficientR/main.md

 file.remove("voc_tsvs.zip") # tidy up by removing the zip file
 ```

-This workflow equally applies to downloading and loading single files.
-Note that one could make the code more concise by entering replacing the second line with `df = read.csv(url)`.
+This workflow applies equally to downloading and loading single files.
+Note that one could make the code more concise by replacing the second line with `df = read.csv(url)`.
 However, we recommend downloading the file to disk so that if for some reason it fails (e.g. if you would like to skip the first few lines), you don't have to keep downloading the file over and over again.
 The code below downloads and loads data on atmospheric concentrations of CO^2^.
 Note that this dataset is also available from the **datasets** package.

 ```r